carpentrycon/carpentryconhome-proposals/CCatHome_Regional_Host_Guide.md

 #### At the end of the session

 - Thank the session leads, helpers, co-host and attendees

+- Remind participants to fill in the feedback survey.

 - If you don't have a co-host in the call, press the stop button for recording.